Letharia columbiana

-Letharia columbiana (common name brown-eye wolf lichen, synonyms Letharia californica, Borrera columbiana) is a common lichen in subalpine forests, particularly in the Pacific Northwest of the United States, and parts of Canada.
+Letharia columbiana (common name brown-eye wolf lichen) is a common lichen in subalpine forests, particularly in the Pacific Northwest of the United States, and parts of Canada.
 It is in the family Parmeliaceae, and the genus Letharia.
 Its characteristics include a bright citron color, “brown-eyes”, and rounded, irregular branches.
 Though previously believed to lump together several lineages such as Letharia gracilis and others, there now exists more specific characteristics to identify the species.
 This lichen grows on the bark of conifers a couple inches tall.
-L. Columbiana’s cousin, Letharia vulpina (common name wolf lichen), has similar geographical distribution and morphological features, with the major difference being the “brown-eyes” of L. columbiana.
+L. columbiana’s cousin, Letharia vulpina (common name wolf lichen), has similar geographical distribution and morphological features, with the major difference being the “brown-eyes” of L. columbiana.

 Habitat and distribution

-L. columbiana has a healthy distribution in subalpine forests of the United States and Canada, and are common on “high plateaus and ridges to timberline, occasional in low-elevation forests”.
+Letharia columbiana has a healthy distribution in subalpine forests of the United States and Canada, and are common on “high plateaus and ridges to timberline, occasional in low-elevation forests”.
 The same researcher cataloged the prevalence of this species throughout the Pacific Northwest, though it seemed to avoid the immediate coastline.
 Another article found them to be "ranging from the southern portion of British Columbia south to California and southwest through northern Idaho and western Montana".